linode/docs/docs/platform/disk-images/disk-images-and-configuration-profiles/index.md

 ### Removing a Configuration Profile

-You can remove a configuration profile from the Linode Manager at anytime.
+You can remove a configuration profile from the LinodeCloud Manager at anytime.
 Here's how:

 1. Log in to the [Linode Cloud Manager](https://manager.linode.com).
 2. Click the **Linodes** link from the sidebar.
 3. Select a Linode.
 The Linode's detail page appears.
 4. Click on the **Settings** tab and expand the **Advanced Configurations** panel.
-5. Click the more options ellipsis for the configuration profile you would like to remove.
+5. Click the **more options ellipsis** for the configuration profile you would like to remove.
 6. Select the **Delete**.

 The configuration profile is removed from the Linode detail page.